termoose/nkn_client/README.md

 - ~~Support client id's in front of the public keys (`id.pub_key`)~~
 - ~~Let users specify their own private key and calculate corresponding public key~~
 - ~~Make handle functions for each of the different message types~~
-- Can the "Digest" in packages be decoded to reveal information about the relay?
+- ~~Can the "Digest" in packages be decoded to reveal information about the relay?~~
 - Add a non-empty `Signature` to sent messages
-- Store the data from updateSigChainBlockHash and expose it through the library API
+- ~~Store the data from updateSigChainBlockHash and expose it through the library API~~ (Callback added)
 - Write more tests!
 - Declare type specifications on all functions
 - Investigate how we can achieve better throughput with our GenStage